Paul-Benjamin/Cryptor/README.md

 # Cryptor
 ## About

-**Cryptor** is a simple command line python tool for encrypting files with password.
+**Cryptor** is a simple command line python tool for file protection.

 # Installation
 `https://github.com/Paul-Benjamin/Cryptor.git`